 An exegetical study of Paul's letter to the Romans analyzing rhetorical and social structures, and theological issues.
-This analysis will attempt to grasp the movement of Paul's thought and the logic that led him from section to section.
-It will consider the historical context of both Paul and the Roman Christians for whom he wrote.
-Furthermore, this course will address the implications Paul's letter has for ethics and praxis in the church today.
-This course is an online course that will use Blackboard to facilitate teaching, online discussions and participation, as well as individual reading and research assignments
+This analysis will trace the logic and movement of Paul's thought from section to section.
+It will identify the historical context of both Paul and the Roman Christians for whom he wrote.
+Furthermore, this course will demonstrate the applicability of Paul's letter with respect to ethics and praxis in the church today.
+This course is an online course that will use Quercus to facilitate teaching, online discussions and participation, as well as individual reading and research assignments